jeetsukumaran/DendroPy/doc/website/index.rst

 Please feel free to contact me if you have any other questions, suggestions or comments as well.

-.. include:: license.rst
+.. include:: license.inc
-.. include:: acknowledgements.rst
+.. include:: acknowledgements.inc